When it comes to streaming, the SiliconDust HDHomeRun is like the Holy Grail.

 Since 2009 in the United States, analog signals haven’t been transmitted anymore, but that doesn’t mean that the antenna is dead.
 Far from it.

 TV stations are still being broadcast over the air, although you’ll need a better antenna these days.
 The TV stations are in digital format, not analog anymore, but the principle is still the same.

 When I’m explaining how HDHomeRun works, keep that mental image of that separate box with the antennae that you connected to the TV.

 Think of HDHomeRun as a router.
 But instead of splitting up your Internet signal between several devices on your network, it’s going to split up your TV signal between devices on your network.

-For this example, I’m going to assume you’ve got cable Internet, but the principal is the same no matter what source you have.
+For this example, I’m going to assume you’ve got cable Internet, but the principle is the same no matter what source you have.